This post contains affiliate links.

 While Hungarian food is also meat heavy, it definitely has more variety than the rest of Eastern Europe.
 I’m a big fan of the soups and stews in Budapest (but a bit disappointed with the quality of the bakeries).
 If I’m being honest, I think there are more good international restaurants in Budapest alone than all of Croatia combined.
 This round isn’t even close.

 Hungary!
 It was a pretty close showdown, but Hungary just slips ahead with a 4 to 2 win.
 Although it’s difficult to choose since everyone values different things in their trip, I prefer Hungary over Croatia.

 Croatia is stunning, but I found everything to be expensive and overcrowded.
 If you’re looking for a beach vacation, though, Croatia is the place.
 Just try to go outside of the peak summer months to avoid crowds and don’t expect it to be cheap.

 With that said, Budapest is an awesome city.
 Outside of the summer, I recommend Hungary over Croatia every time.
 After five weeks here, I know Budapest is somewhere that I could live long-term.
 It’s a beautiful city, has a lot to do, and the value for your money is unbelievable at times.
 For all the digital nomads out there reading this showdown – Budapest is definitely the place for you.

-I hope this Croatia vs. Hungary showdown gives you a bit more insight into what both countries an provide, and of course I hope you have an awesome trip!
+I hope this Croatia vs. Hungary showdown gives you a bit more insight into what both countries can provide, and of course, I hope you have an awesome trip!

 PS looking for more information about Eastern Europe?
 Read the Eastern European Country Comparison to see where each city we visited stacks up.
 Or, compare Romania vs. Bulgaria or Albania vs. Macedonia with these detailed guides!